Undergraduate Transfer Credit Policy

-Life Experience credits are awarded only for learning equivalent to specific College courses.
+Life Experience credits are awarded only for learning equivalent to specific University courses.
 They may not be used to satisfy a required liberal arts core requirement or generally for courses in the student’s major or concentration.
-Life Experience credits are not awarded if such credits largely duplicate courses already completed at Touro College or other accredited institutions of higher learning submitted for transfer.
+Life Experience credits are not awarded if such credits largely duplicate courses already completed at Touro University or other accredited institutions of higher learning submitted for transfer.

 Guidelines and assistance for preparing the Life Experience Portfolio are available in the Office of the Dean of Faculties.

 Credit may be awarded to students who have completed college courses while in high school, provided that they received a grade of "C" or better in the courses and that corresponding courses are offered at Touro University.
 Generally, these courses should be taught by a college/university faculty member and not counted toward high school graduation requirements.
 Junior Year Freshman Center credit may be accepted, on the same basis as Senior year credit.
 Touro University reserves the right to re-test students on material earned in Freshman Center courses and to refuse transfer when standards are not met.